Earth & Sky

 Earth & Sky was a daily radio series that presented information about science and nature.
 It began broadcasting in 1991 and ceased operations in 2013.
 EarthSky is the ongoing website, serving 21 million users in 2019, according to Google Analytics.

 History

 Earth & Sky was the creation of producers Deborah Byrd and Joel Block, who were also the hosts.
 Byrd had previously created the radio program Star Date that began broadcasting in the US in 1978, and Block was Star Dates original host.

+Several producers researched topics, interviewed scientists and wrote radio scripts for the program through the years, including Jorge Salazar and Marc Airhart.

 The final episode of Earth & Sky was broadcast on June 2, 2013.
 President and co-founder Deborah Byrd said that although funding options existed to continue the radio program, a decision was made to stop producing the radio show in order to concentrate on the EarthSky.org website and social media.